 To make matters worse, The Missoulian is peddling an awful rumor that the local community strongly supports and encourages this monstrous taxpayer giveaway.
 In a climate where a majority of Missoula taxpayers are struggling worse than ever to make ends meet, Checota has somehow convinced our intrepid representatives to further squeeze an already desperate community for just a little more.

-Mayor Engen’s decision to suddenly move the Council vote from Monday the 21st to Wednesday the 16th highlights how politicians tend to hide where tax money is actually being spent.
+Mayor Engen’s decision to suddenly move the Council vote from Monday October 21st to Wednesday the 16th highlights how politicians tend to obfuscate where tax money is actually being spent.

 If that wasn’t bad enough, Lee Enterprises propagandized Missoula by pigeonholing one citizen – Kevin Hunt – as “the only member of the public to speak critically about the project.”

 But public comment at this week’s City Council meeting makes it abundantly clear that a far greater number of Missoulians loathe the idea of handing Nick Checota millions in tax money to construct yet another corporate monument to his ego.
 Nearly a dozen individuals took to the lectern Monday night to express Missoula’s increasing irritation toward the constant misuse and abuse of Tax Increment Financing or TIF – a tax collection scheme that funnels property tax money away from overburdened taxpayers to help rich assholes like Nick Checota smother what’s left of an affordable community.

-Moreover, for TIFs to work, property values must increase forever, further guaranteeing that locals will be driven out of town.
-Constantly rising property taxes forces Missoulians to leave the buildings they inhabit, causing those buildings to be demolished and in-turn those areas are declared “blighted” thereby necessitating the use of ever-more TIF.
+Because for TIFs to work, property values must increase forever, further guaranteeing that locals on fixed incomes will be driven out of town.
+Property taxes rising in perpetuity forces Missoulians to leave the buildings they inhabit, causing those buildings to be demolished and in-turn those areas are declared “blighted” thereby necessitating the use of ever-more TIF.
 Developers love this cycle of destruction because it’s good for business, but it’s bad for everyone else.

 But the fundamental issue now is NOT whether this development is good for the community.
 The issue now is that our officials are installing one of the most significant development projects in the city’s history without the opinions of the people whose property taxes will pay for it.